-The Authority recommends a minimum 4m2 floor space with a minimum width of 1800mm at any point.
-The vaccination space must be large enough to accommodate three (3) chairs or two (2) chairs and a bed, a desk and adequate storage for all necessary equipment and documentation.
+The Authority recommends a minimum of 4m2 of available floor space with a minimum width of 2000mm at any point.
+The vaccination space must be large enough to accommodate three (3) chairs or two (2) chairs and a bed, a desk or bench with an impervious surface and adequate storage for all necessary equipment and documentation.
 It must also provide sufficient room to manoeuvre should there be an adverse reaction and first aid be required.
 The Authority strongly recommends that doors should be either cavity sliding or outwards opening to facilitate retrieval of an unconscious patient.

 The space must be designed such that the procedure is not visible or audible to other persons in the pharmacy, including pharmacy staff.
-This includes full height, opaque walls.
+This includes full height walls and opaque windows.